 Disk disease occurs in cats and dogs, with the occasion problem in other species.
 Since it occurs mostly in dogs, this page will emphasize disk disease in dogs, although the diagnosis and treatment of disk disk applies to cats and other species as well.

-Breeders have selectively bred dogs over many years to obtain a certain look or to enhance specific qualities.
-One of the more significant tradeoffs with this breeding is the propensity for some breeds to have problems with their bone structure.
+Breeders have selectively bred dogs over many years to obtain a certain look or to enhance specific behavioral attributes.
+One of the more significant tradeoffs with this type of breeding is the propensity for some breeds to have problems with their bone structure.
 In some dogs this affects the spinal cord.

 At a minimum it causes discomfort, but unfortunately, it can cause more severe problems, including complete paralysis.
 When it occurs it is called intervertebral disk disease (IVD).
-It is one of the most common diseases causing paralysis of the rear legs in dogs.
+It is one of the most common diseases causing paresis and paralysis of the rear legs in dogs.
 It is estimated that up to 18% of dachshunds will have this problem.
-Even though it does occur in cats it is not a common disease in this species.
+IVD occurs in cats, but not as commonly as dogs.

 Neuroanatomy and physiology is a world unto itself, and is far too complex to cover completely in this page.
 It will be summarized and generalized for much easier understanding.

 One of the most significant treatment modalities for IVD is called VNA, especially since no drugs are involved.
 We will talk about it more in the treatment section.

 It is helpful to be aware of some of the medical terms involved with IVD:

 |analgesia- lack of feeling or pain||hemi paresis or paralysis- problem with the front and back limb on the same side.|